Sugar Ball Sphere Pendant Lamp

 Other versions: This sugar ball Sphere pendant lamp exists in many colours and 5 sizes.
-Sphere is their original name, as you can see in the catalogue picture.
+Sphere is their original name.

 The Rotaflex plastic type was invented by Rotaflex together with the French company A.R.P. – L’ Atelier de Recherche Plastique (Plastic Research Workshop).

 Rotaflex was founded in 1953 and led by Bernard Stern who brought the company in a few years to one of Britain’s leading lighting makers.

 John & Sylvia Reid were two of the most well known consultant designers for the lighting manufacturers Rotaflex.
 They are famous for their Metallux, Interplay, Honeycombs, Fernland Cylinders lamp designs and many more.

 John & Sylvia Reid also designed furniture for Stag between 1952 and 1962.
 Their S-range furniture is back in production, you can find it on their website.